 The next important piece of information is the domain’s status.
 In our example, this domain’s status is Transfer Prohibited, meaning that it cannot be transferred to a new registrar at this time.
 There can be a large number of statuses put on a domain depending on what is going on with the domain at any given point in time.
-You can refer here to see a full list of the statuses a domain may have.
+You can refer to the ICANN website to see a full list of the statuses a domain may have.

 The next three pieces of information are fairly self-explanatory: the updated date, creation date, and expiration date.
 The updated date is the last time a change was made to the domain’s WhoIs information.
 The creation date is when this domain was originally registered.
 The expiration date tells you how long this domain has been renewed for and when it will expire if it is not renewed again.

 Below the summary shown above you will see a long list of the raw registrar data, which outlines the registrar information, as well as the contact information for the registrant, administrative, and technical contacts.
 The contact information lists the name, organization, physical address, phone number, and email address that was provided for these contacts when the domain was registered.